mfiore02/esp32-xbox-lego-rc-upython/docs/testing_guide.md

    ```
    Replace `COM_PORT` with your actual port (e.g., COM3 on Windows)

+## CRITICAL BLE Requirements (Phase 1 Validated)

+The following requirements were discovered through hardware testing and are **ESSENTIAL** for successful operation:

+### 1. Active BLE Scanning
+- All BLE scans **MUST** use `active=True` parameter
+- Without this, device names will not be received
+- This is already implemented in `ble_utils.py`
+- **Symptom if missing:** "No device matching 'xbox' found" or "No device matching 'technic move' found"

+### 2. LEGO Hub Pairing Requirement
+- The LEGO hub **REQUIRES** pairing with `bond=True`
+- Without pairing, the hub connects but **ignores ALL commands**
+- This is already implemented in `lego_client.py`
+- **Symptom if missing:** Hub connects successfully but RC car doesn't respond to any commands

+### 3. Xbox Controller Pairing Requirement
+- The Xbox controller **REQUIRES** pairing with `bond=True`
+- Without pairing, controller stays in pairing mode (rapid blinking)
+- This is already implemented in `xbox_client.py`
+- **Symptom if missing:** Controller light keeps blinking rapidly, PC detects controller as available for pairing when ESP32 disconnects

+### 4. Xbox Controller Report Map Initialization
+- The Xbox controller **REQUIRES** reading the HID Report Map (UUID 0x2A4B)
+- This must be done AFTER pairing but BEFORE subscribing to notifications
+- Without this, the controller will NOT send any input data
+- This is already implemented in `xbox_client.py`
+- **Symptom if missing:** Controller connects and pairs, but no input reports are received even when pressing buttons

+### 5. Event-Driven Xbox Input
+- The Xbox controller uses event-driven notifications
+- Input reports are ONLY sent when controller state changes
+- No periodic updates or heartbeat
+- This is normal HID behavior and reduces BLE traffic
+- Test scripts use `characteristic.notified()` to wait for events

+**All of these requirements are already implemented in the current code.** This section documents them for troubleshooting and future reference.

 ## Installing Required Libraries

 The code uses `aioble` which needs to be installed on the ESP32: